TriplyDB/Documentation/docs/triply-etl/cli/index.md

 This section gets you up and running with TriplyETL by setting up increasingly more complex pipelines.
 These pipelines will use TriplyETL to connect data sources to an integrated linked data knowledge that is published in a TriplyDB instance.
 Some of the documented steps are generic for setting up a modern TypeScript project, while others are specific for using TriplyETL.
 -->

-### Updating TriplyETL Generator
+## Update TriplyETL Generator

 When you run the TriplyETL Generator, it always checks to see whether a newer version is available.
-If this is the case, it shows you the command you need to run in order to update it.
+If this is the case, it shows you the NPM command that you can run to update.

-## TriplyETL Runner {#runner}
+# TriplyETL Runner {#runner}

-TriplyETL Runner allows you to run an existing ETL.
+The TriplyETL Runner is a CLI application that allows you to run an existing ETL pipeline.

 If you do not have an ETL yet, use the [TriplyETL Generator](#generator) first to create one.

-You invoke the TriplyETL Runner by going to the ETL repository directory in a terminal and executing the following command:
+Go to the directory where the ETL repository was created or cloned.
+Run the following command to run the ETL pipeline:

 ```
 npx etl
 ```

-### Output summary
+## Output summary

-TriplyETL Runner aways prints a summary at the end of a succesful run:
+TriplyETL Runner always prints a summary at the end of a succesful run:

 ```
  ┌──────────────────────────────────────────────────────────────┐